DylanT80/GG-Quotes/README.md

 ### Daredvil _(endpoint)_ ###
 The fighter themselves.

 _Note: id for specific daredevil OR null for random daredevil_
-&nbsp;

 ```GET http://<future-host-name>/api/daredevils/daredevil/{id or null}```
 ```
 "id": 1,